 - 1. All meals must be consumed in the dining room during posted meal periods, unless approved by the General Manager. - 2.
-Shirts and shoes are required for service. - 3.
+All cups, dishes, silverware and other utensils must remain in the dining hall.
+Fines apply for dining hall equipment found in living areas. - 3.
+Shirts and shoes are required for service. - 4.
 Student ID cards are required for service and may only be used by the person the card has been issued to.
-If an ID card has been lost or stolen please refer to the ID Card section of the handbook for the appropriate action step. - 4.
-Unused meals and flex from the fall semester will transfer to the spring semester provided a meal plan is purchased in Spring. - 5.
+If an ID card has been lost or stolen please refer to the ID Card section of the handbook. - 5.
+Unused meals and flex from the fall semester will transfer to the spring semester provided a meal plan is purchased in Spring. - 6.
 Meal Plans are developed and offered for the exclusive use of an individual student, and as such, may not be shared with another student.
-A limited amount of guest meals are allowed for friends and family not enrolled at the institution.
+Flex dollars may used to buy meals for guests or other students.